Queenstown, Central Otago and the Southern Lakes, New Zealand

 Both North and South Islands are drier on the east coast, rather than on the west, where mountain ranges act as a trap for the moisture-rich winds from the Tasman Sea.
 It is also worth remembering that it is usually a few degrees cooler on the South Island than the North Island and as New Zealand has a maritime climate, the weather can change rapidly.

-Call us on to start planning your vacation to Sofitel Queenstown or take a look at our itineraries to Central Otago and the Southern Lakes
+Call us on to start planning your holiday to Sofitel Queenstown or take a look at our itineraries to New Zealand

 The Sofitel combines the ultimate in sophistication, intimacy and warmth with exquisite attention to detail in the heart of vibrant Queenstown, just moments from all the superb shops, bars and restaurants of this great little town.